Sunshine Skies

 After years of labor disputes, high operating costs, financial losses and crippling debt, Eastern Airlines ceased operations on January 18, 1991 and the assets were liquidated.
 Once the largest airline in the free world, second only to Aeroflot, Eastern had been pivotal in the development of Atlanta as a major air hub and began air mail service to the city as Pitcairn Aviation in 1928.
 This photo was taken by Felix Goetting on April 15, 1991, nearly three months after the shut down and shows aircraft parked at concourse C and the Eastern hangar in the distance.
 Mr. Goetting wrote: "Altogether I counted 58 Eastern Air Lines jets and one Eastern Express Jetstream turboprop in this picture.
 The photo was taken from the US Air Fokker 100 N863US."
 Via planespotters.net.

-far left you can see the completed MARTA transit line that reached the airport in 1988.
-The
+This postcard is from around 1991-1993 and shows concourse T, at center, still being used for international flights.
+At far left you can see the completed MARTA transit line that reached the airport in 1988.
+The large "EASTERN" titles can be seen on their former hangar.

 An Atlanta airport terminal map from April 1993 shows 10 carriers at the international concourse T and a dozen using concourse D. Delta had taken over former Eastern gates on concourse B while concourse C remained mostly empty.